Vanguard University AnnouncementDecember 31, 2018

 - Safety clothing and/or equipment (safety Glasses, safety boots)

-- You will schedule and organize appointments
+- You can schedule and organize your own appointments

 - Novice Inspectors (0- 500 inspections) are paid $35 per inspection, intermediate inspectors (501-2500 verified inspections) are paid $39 per inspection, Advanced (2501+ verified inspections) are paid $45 per inspection.
 All inspectors are reimbursed for allowable field expenses (rental cars, airfare, lodging, mileage if not using rental car) and will receive the GSA per diem rate daily while deployed.